-We agree with parties seeking to focus Staff on approving more cost-effective projects.
+We agree with parties seeking to focus Staff on approving more cost-effective projects and have reduced the per-household cost threshold to \$6,000 for fiber projects.
 In total, we revise the proposal such that we delegate to Staff the authority to approve applications that meet all of the following criteria:

 - 1. Applicant meets the program eligibility requirements. - 2.
-The application is not challenged or Staff has determined that the project area is unserved. - 3.
-The total grant does not exceed \$10,000,000. - 4.
+The application is not challenged or Staff has dispensed with the challenge. - 3.
+The total grant does not exceed \$5,000,000. - 4.
 The project must be California Environmental Quality Act (CEQA)-exempt, or approval letter must state that authorization to construct and release funds will be provided in a forthcoming resolution. - 5.
-There must be no competing applications for the same project area in the same application period. - 6.
 Costs per household are low: - a.
-For projects building wireline connections, proposed project costs \$9,300 per household or less. - b.
+For projects building fiber to the home, proposed project costs\$6,000 per household or less. - b.
 For fixed wireless projects, proposed project costs \$1,500 per household or less.

-Regarding concerns that a separate cost threshold for wireline and fixed wireless does not implement the program in a technologically-neutral manner, we assert that the Commission may still award grants to fixed wireless project that fall outside these cost criteria, but it must be done through the resolution process.
+Regarding concerns that a separate cost threshold for fiber and fixed wireless does not implement the program in a technologically-neutral manner, we assert that the Commission may still award grants to fixed wireless project that fall outside these cost criteria, but it must be done through the resolution process.
 Since the Commission may still award a grant, it is not in violation of the statutory requirement.